 - A power supply for a dual-processor Power Mac G5.

-- At least two 3.5″ SATA drives for Power Mac G5 use.
+- One 3.5″ SATA drive for Power Mac G5 use.
 Used pulls are fine.
 Capacity isn’t an issue.

 Because a Good Monitor Deserves to Be Used

 - Apple A1096 65W power supply for 20″ Aluminum Cinema Display.